-- 3. Parks Initially, a total of 7.0 acres had been designated for County park purposes, including the 5.0 acres mentioned in 1.a.1. above, and 2.0 acres within the affordable housing project area.
+- 3. Parks Initially, a total of 7.0 acres had been designated for County park purposes, including the 5.0 acres mentioned in 1.a.1. above and 2.0 acres within the affordable housing project area.
 As noted above, the total requirement was amended to 9.0 acres when the 5.0-acre site adjacent to the school site was increased to 7.0 acres.
 Final area for this park, after Final Subdivision, is 7.133 acres.
 In May 2000 park dedication documents were submitted to the County for approval and acceptance.
+Recordation of the dedication deed occurred on December 28, 2000.
 Project park area may continue to be adjusted, based on the County's Park Ordinance and actual uses put in place. - 4.
 Water A Water Master Plan was approved by the County on May 4, 1992 and the First Amendment to the Water Master Plan was approved on July 16, 1993.
 We continue engineering design and construction for water sources.
 Two water wells have been developed in conjunction with the Project.
 The first well, Puhi Well No. 4, has been certified by the County Department of Water for final yield and is now on line.
 The well and related hardware and easements have been dedicated to the County.
 In addition, two (2) one million-gallon water tanks and associated transmission lines to connect the facilities to the County water system have been constructed and dedicated to the County.

 The second well, Haiku Mauka No. 1, after being further deepened from its original depth, has demonstrated a lower than expected yield.
 Full development of this well alone is not feasible at this time.
 However, future development in conjunction with other water projects in this area may be feasible and this remains an option.
 Due to the uncertainty and high costs experienced with well development in the Lihue-Puhi area we are pursuing surface water as a source of domestic water for our project.
 At this time we have initiated development of a surface water treatment plant (SWTP).
-A pilot study, employing the intended technology and equipment, was completed in January 2001 and we are now in the process of finalizing the report to the Department of Health.
+A pilot study, employing the intended technology and equipment on the proposed water source, was completed in January 2001 on Grove Farm land.
 Results of the test were very encouraging.
-A preliminary engineering report has been prepared for approval by the State Department of Health and County Department of Water.
-We are working closely with both agencies in developing the SWTP.
+In 2001 the new owner of Grove Farm (see item 11 below) acquired the lands of the former Lihue Plantation Company.
+It was decided that, due to the superior water systems in the newly acquired LPCo. lands, the surface water treatment plant would be installed there instead of the Grove Farm lands.
+In addition, a different membrane manufacturer was selected.
+Accordingly, a new pilot test was conducted on the new water system.
+That test was completed in July, 2002.
+Due to improper equipment setup a repeat test was conducted in January 2003 per the suggestion of the Safe Drinking Water Branch of the State Department of Health (SDWB).
+Unfortunately results of this test indicated a high probability of laboratory error, with the presence of two totally unexpected compounds in the finish water but not in the source water.
+A meeting was held in early June, 2003 with the SDWB to discuss the possibility of further testing.
+It was decided that a modified retest was necessary to ensure source and equipment compliance with EPA and Department of Health standards.
+Retesting is scheduled to begin in mid June, 2003.
+Though disappointing the results are not deterring, as we expect that the final test will produce the desired results.